cyubimanyo/appium-cucumber-android-saucedemo/README.md

-# 📱 Saucedemo Android Automation using Katalon Studio 📱
+# 📱 Saucedemo Android Automation using Katalon Studio

-This repository contains automated test scripts for the **Saucedemo Mobile Application**, created using **Katalon Studio**.
+This repository contains automated test scripts for the **Saucedemo Mobile Application**, created using **Katalon Studio** with the **BDD (Behavior-Driven Development)** approach.
+Test cases are written in **Gherkin syntax**, making them human-readable and easy to understand for both technical and non-technical stakeholders.

-The automation project validates both **positive** and **negative** scenarios for key user flows in the Android app.
+The project validates both **positive** and **negative** user journeys on the Android version of the Saucedemo app.

-## 📱 Project Overview
+## Project Overview

 **Application Under Test (AUT):** [Saucedemo Mobile App](https://www.saucedemo.com/)
 **Automation Tool:** [Katalon Studio](https://katalon.com/)